GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 +   [TURTLEDOVE](https://github.com/michaelkleber/turtledove)<br>
 Enable the user's browser, not the advertiser, to hold information about what a person is interested in.
 Enable some form of on-device 'auction' to choose the most relevant ads.

-You can dive into the explainers right away, and over the next few weeks we'll be publishing posts about each of the API proposals.
+You can dive into the explainers right away, and over the coming months we'll be publishing posts about each of the API proposals.

 ## Use cases and goals

 ### Measure conversion
 **Goal: Enable advertisers to measure ad performance.**

-There are two proposals for APIs that would allow the user's browser to gather impression and conversion data and report this back to advertisers in a way that prevents linking of identities across sites, or collecting user browsing history:
+There are two proposals for APIs that would allow the user's browser to gather impression and conversion data and report this back to advertisers in a way that prevents linking of identities across sites or collecting user browsing history:

 +   [Event-Level Click Through Conversion Measurement](https://github.com/csharrison/conversion-measurement-api) allows advertisers to determine which ad clicks later turned into conversions.
 (API name suggestions welcome!)
 +   [Aggregated Reporting](https://github.com/csharrison/aggregate-reporting-api) aggregates browsing data for multiple sites and multiple users in a single report, while preserving privacy by only allowing aggregate reporting on things that a lot of different people did.